The AI OS for

 Zero code to start

-Declare your org structure in markdown.
-Matic scaffolds the filesystem, wires up the agents, and connects the provider.
+Declare your org structure in markdown. matic scaffolds the filesystem, wires up the agents, and connects the runtime.
 No TypeScript until you need it — and when you do, you're extending a clean adapter interface, not wrestling a framework.

 # roles/engineer/system.md